avafinger/nanopi-r2s-ubuntu-server-minimal-image/README.md

 	** Temp: 51250, duty: 991901, 5%
 	** Temp: 49545, duty: 999991, 0%

+Source code for the systemd tiny service is available here: https://github.com/avafinger/fan-speed-control

 At start up the pwm0 pin drives 5v and make the Fan full speed.
 The service will check the CPU Temp and try to drive the speed of the Fan, so the noise is minimum, or should be.